Gerry McGeer: Civic comeback

 McGeer returned to civic politics with another landslide election victory in 1946, this time on a Non-Partisan Association slate.
 Again he ran on a campaign to rid the city of vice and police corruption.
 Ill-health made him less exuberant than his earlier mayoral term, but he nonetheless persisted with his reforms.
 Twenty-six men on the police force were demoted or dismissed and the chief constable was replaced by Walter Mulligan, who was the youngest chief in Vancouver to date.
 McGeer died in office in 1947 and therefore did not see the fruits of his latest reform drive.
 In 1955, revelations surfaced that McGeer's chosen police chief had instituted a pay-off system in Vancouver, resulting in an extensive police inquiry.
 Mulligan fled the country, one high-ranking member of the force committed suicide, and another attempted suicide.
 Meanwhile, a Superintendent from the Royal Canadian Mounted Police took over as the new chief.

 Legacy

-McGeer's monetary reform ideas were certainly his greatest passion and achievement.
-His was one of the most forceful voices in Canada advocating government intervention in the usurious British monetary system and nationalizing the Bank of Canada.
+McGeer's monetary reform ideas were considered one of his biggest passions.
+He strongly advocated for government intervention against the British monetary system, and in nationalizing the Bank of Canada.

-Gerald Gratton McGeer's economic ideas are most fully elaborated in his 1935 book, "The Conquest of Poverty".
+McGeer's economic ideas are more fully elaborated in his 1935 book, "The Conquest of Poverty".